 4. Call your cellular provider

 If someone has stolen your phone and has been able to get in to the device, they could easily rack up some hefty call, text, and data charges.
-Call your provider right away to suspend your service.
+Call your service provider right away to suspend your service and prevent unauthorized charges.

-Additionally, if you’re unable to perform a remote lock or erase yourself, don’t lose hope just yet, as your wireless provider might be able to help.
-Give them a call, and they may be able to deactivate the device and possibly wipe your personal information from it.
+If you’re unable to perform a remote lock or erase yourself, don’t lose hope.
+Your wireless provider might be able to deactivate the device and possibly wipe your personal information from it.
+Call them to find out what the options are.

 5. Change your passwords

 Even if there’s a chance you could get your phone back, you want to be sure that no one can use it for anything while it’s in their possession.
-Hopefully, your phone is protected with a PIN, password, or pattern, but even those are crackable with sophisticated software.
+Your phone should be protected with a PIN, password, or pattern.
+However, these are crackable with sophisticated software.
 Even if you’ve managed to remotely lock or erase your phone, there could have been a window of time where the thief had access.

 As such, changing passwords for any accounts associated with your phone is a good idea, especially if you have any autosaved (although this isn’t a good practice in the first place).
 Perhaps most importantly, change your password for the app store so that no one can make app or in-app purchases.
 If you use a password manager, alter the password for that right away too.
 Email and social media app passwords should be changed as well.
 Email is particularly important if you use this to change your password or as a second step in two-factor authentication for other accounts.